dmachard/go-logger/README.md

 Basic logger library with the following features:

 - timestamp
-- level support (INFO, ERROR and FATAL)
+- level support (INFO, ERROR, WARNING and FATAL)
 - verbose mode
 - log to channel